Padua College is undergoing significant changes to better meet the future educational challenges and needs of our students.

 The Year 7 and 8 Integrated Learning Program focusses on STEAM (Science, Technology, Engineering, Arts and Maths) which is designed to encourage independent and engaged learning through problem solving and enquiry-based learning.
 These skills are further developed by our Aspire9 Program, launched in 2018, which delivers a diverse range of learning experiences that build on the self-efficacy of our Year 9 students.

 These developments are designed to ensure that Padua College provides a comprehensive and inclusive curriculum, characterised by excellent teaching that encourages every student to:

+Stage One of the Buildings Masterplan commenced in 2017 with the construction of the Whyte Senior Learning Centre, which accommodates the Year 10-12 Senior Program.
 This contemporary learning facility, officially opened in 2019, is dedicated to our students in Year 10, 11 and 12.